How to set up a streaming event

 When someone has completed a purchase they will receive a text message and/or an email that looks something like this:

+For more information on how to view the stream they can click the "How does it work" button.
 We would like to take this opportunity to remind you that we also have a TV app that your audience can download.
-More information can be found on the link above.

 Broadcasting software